 If the price has risen above the strike price then the call option is said to be In The Money (ITM) and if it has not moved above the strike price then it is Out Of the Money (OTM) and worthless.
 If the contract strike price is equal to the spot price, the contract is said to be At The Money (ATM).

-An option usually comes in lots of 100, so a single contract can give you the right to buy or sell 100 shares of a stock.
-This means even small movements in price of the stock or index are magnified enormously for the owner of the option.
+An option usually comes in lots of 100, so a single contract can give you the right to buy or sell 100 shares of stock.
+This means even small movements in the price of the stock or index are magnified enormously for the owner of the option.
 Add to that the ability to trade on leverage (using borrow money to magnify the trading position) and the size of gains for a relatively small outlay can be very large, but so too can the losses.

 Trading on margin can expose the trader to a margin call, where you have to deposit more funds with the brokerage to cover possible losses if a position moves against you.